ServiceNow to acquire Belgian configuration management startup Sweagle – TechCrunch

 With more companies moving workers home, making sure your systems are up and running has become more important than ever.
-ServiceNow, which includes an IT Help Desk component in its product catalogue recognizes that help desks have been bombarded during the pandemic.
-To help stop configuration problems before they start, the company acquired Sweagle today, a configuration management startup based in Belgium.
+ServiceNow, which includes in its product catalog an IT Help Desk component, recognizes that help desks have been bombarded during the pandemic.
+To help stop configuration problems before they start, the company today acquired Sweagle, a configuration management startup based in Belgium.

 The companies did not share the purchase price.

 ServiceNow gets a couple of boosts in the deal.
-First of all, it gets the startup’s configuration management products, which it can incorporate into its own catalogue, but it also gains the machine learning and DevOps knowledge of the company’s employees.
-(The company would not share the exact number of employees, but Pitchbook pegs it at 15.)
+First of all, it gets the startup’s configuration management products, which it can incorporate into its own catalog, but it also gains the machine learning and DevOps knowledge of the company’s employees.
+(The company would not share the exact number of employees, but PitchBook pegs it at 15.)

 RJ Jainendra, ServiceNow’s vice president and general manager of DevOps and IT Business Management, sees a company that has pioneered the IT configuration management automation space, and brings with it capabilities that can boost ServiceNow’s offerings.
 “With capabilities for configuration data management from Sweagle, we will empower DevOps teams to deliver application and infrastructure changes more rapidly while reducing risk,” Jainendra said in a statement.